John Monash Science School: Overview

-John Monash Science School is a highly regarded state school in Victoria, consistently achieving strong academic results.
-In 2024, the school was ranked 4th among all state schools in Victoria and excels in specific VCE subjects.
-It is ranked 1st in Victoria for VCE Physics and VCE Environmental Science across all schools, 1st in Algorithmics (HESS) among all secondary schools, 2nd in Victoria for VCE Mathematical Methods, and 3rd in the state for VCE Psychology.
-Additionally, the school frequently ranks within the top 10 for VCE Chemistry, Specialist Maths and Biology in the state.
+In 2024, the school ranked fourth among all government schools in Victoria.
+It was ranked first in the state for VCE Environmental Science and VCE Physics, first in Algorithmics (HESS) among all secondary schools, second for VCE Mathematical Methods, and third for VCE Psychology.
+The school has ranked within the top 10 in Victoria for VCE Chemistry, Specialist Mathematics and Biology.